Scalp massage for healthy hair

 1. Brush the hair through well.
 In this way, you ensure that your fingers or a scalp brush can slide better through the hair.
 It is important to use a good, gentle brush or wide-toothed comb.
 We can recommend the Curved Paddle Brush, which, with its combination of nylon spikes and boar bristles, combs the hair gently, while also distributing the hair's natural oils throughout the length of the hair.

 2. You can use a small amount of hair oil to make your hands or brush glide better.
 Otherwise, it is important to start gently.
+Using a oil can enhance the experience, as it helps nourish your scalp while improving blood circulation.

 3. Now comes the actual massage, here there are several ways to do it.
 Here it is important to find the method that feels best for you.
 We have collected 2 methods here: